iconify/website/docs/libraries/tools/import/index.md

 ### Importing single icon {#svg}

-Making a function for importing single file is redundant.
+Making a function for importing a single file is redundant.
 All you have to do is read file and create `[type]SVG` instance.

 See [importing SVG](./svg.md) documentation.